abhinavprakash199/RISC-V-based-MYTH/README.md

       //m4+dmem(@4)    // Args: (read/write stage)
       //m4+myth_fpga(@0)  // Uncomment to run on fpga

-   m4+cpu_viz(@4)    // For visualisation, argument should be at least equal to the last stage of CPU logic. @4 would work for all labs.
+   m4+cpu_viz(@4)    // For visualization, the argument should be equal to the last stage of CPU logic. @4 would work for all labs.
 \SV
    endmodule
 ```